-Before a student can register at MMA, he or she must have a physical exam on file on MMA's physical exam form.
+Before a student can begin classes at MMA, he or she must have a physical exam on file on MMA's physical exam form.
 The student's personal healthcare provider can perform the exam.

 The Academy Counselor (207-326-2419, or ext.
 2419) provides professional personal counseling for students and serves as the Substance Abuse Prevention Education Coordinator.
 Services of the Academy Counselor are provided free of charge to students.
+Counseling is available Monday through Friday, 8:00 a.m. to 4:00 p.m.
+Counseling can also be provided after hours for emergent needs.
+Students are encouraged to call Campus Safety to request emergency counseling.